Modularising Verification Of Durable Opacity: A Modular Proof Technique

-Operation \verb+TMBegin+ copies the value of {\tt glb} into its local variable {\tt loc} and checks whether {\tt glb} is even.
-If this is so, the transaction is started.
-Otherwise, a writing transaction is in progress and obtains the lock, so the process attempts to start again by rereading {\tt loc}.
-The operation \verb+TMValidate+ checks if the transaction's {\tt rdSet} is consistent with the current state of memory\footnote{Here, we have modified the original \NOREC algorithm and also check $time_t=glb$ at V5.
-This ensures that aborts only occur when the value in the read set is inconsistent with shared memory {\em while} there is no concurrent writer.
-This is necessary for our modular proof technique, but does not affect opacity of \NOREC.}.
-If so, it updates its local variable's value, {\tt time}, by assigning to it the current value of {\tt glb}. \verb+TMRead+ firstly checks if the transaction has written the address that attempt to read, and in case that this is true, it returns the address' value by reading it from its {\tt wrSet}.
-Then it checks if {\tt loc} is up to date, i.e. equal to {\tt glb}.
-If it is not up to date, it means that another transaction has updated the memory and {\tt rdSet} should be checked to ensure that its values are consistent with the current state of the memory.
-The check is performed by calling the operation \verb+TMValidate+.
-If the {\tt rdSet} is found consistent, the {\tt loc} is updated with the value of {\tt time} that \verb+TMValidate+ returns ({\tt R4}).The (address, value) pair is then added in {\tt rdSet} for future validation ({\tt R6}).
-Finally, the value of the read address is returned.
-If the {\tt rdSet} is not found consistent, the transaction aborts. \verb+TMWrite+ adds the (address, value) pair that is to be written at the {\tt wrSet} of the transaction.
+\tmwrite\ adds the (address, value) pair that is to be written at the {\tt wrSet} of the transaction.
 The memory is updated at the commit stage.
 The operation \verb+TMCommit+ first checks if the transaction is a read-only transaction.
-If it is, then no further checking is required and the transaction commits at {\tt E1} (linearization point for read-only transactions).
+If it is, then no further checking is required and the transaction commits at {\tt E1}.
 If it is not, {\tt E2} checks whether a concurrent writing transaction has been committed.
-If no such commit has occured, the CAS at {\tt E2} succeeds {\tt loc = glb}, so {\tt glb} becomes odd (meaning that the writing transaction obtains the lock).
-The memory is then updated at {\tt E6}.
-If the CAS does not succeed it means that a concurrent writing transaction has been committed and {\tt rdSet} needs further validation. {\tt E3} validates \verb+rdSet+ and updates the value of {\tt loc}.
+If no such commit has occured, the CAS at {\tt E2} succeeds, i.e., {\tt loc = glb}, so {\tt glb} becomes odd (meaning that the writing transaction obtains the lock).
+If the CAS does not succeed a concurrent writing transaction has been committed and {\tt rdSet} needs further validation. {\tt E3} validates \verb+rdSet+ and updates the value of {\tt loc}.
 By this, it prepares the transaction for another commit attempt.
-At {\tt E5} the memory is updated.
-At {\tt E6} the transaction stops to obtain the lock by making the {\tt glb} value even again (linearization point for writing transactions).
+When the commit has obtained the lock by making {\tt glb} odd, memory is updated with all the values from the write set in the loop at {\tt E4} and {\tt E5}.
+At {\tt E6} the transaction releases the lock by making the {\tt glb} value even again.